 Prioritization instructions should bring participants back to the central objective.
 This step helps participants think convergently.
 For students, prioritization instructions bring them back to teaching objectives and the plan for using student-generated questions.
 You can prioritize as many questions as you want.
 In our example, we’ve chosen to prioritize three questions.

 Here are some examples of prioritization instructions: “Choose three questions that …”

 Participants should discuss and share why they selected their priority questions and where their priority questions fell in the sequence of their question list.
 (For instance, a group may decide to prioritize questions 6, 14, and 27 on their list.)

 How will questions be used?
 Next steps should align with priority instructions.
 For students, this further contextualizes how their questions will be used.

-This step helps students think metacognitively about how they used questions to learn and reflect on new lines of thinking they may have developed.
+This step helps people think metacognitively about how they used questions to learn.
+It allows them to reflect on new lines of thinking they may have developed.